ABOUT THE PROJECT

-The "Discussing Opportunities" phase in the process is looking for input on the following:
+The "Reviewing Outcomes" phase in the process is looking for input on the following:

 - Residential and commercial development types along the main street

-- Residential transitioning from the main street to surrounding streets
+- Residential transitioning from the main street to surrounding areas

 - Where retail/commercial development is appropriate and desired

-PLEAE CLICK THE TABS FOR THE PROPOSED BUILDING BLOCKS INFORMATION
+PLEASE CLICK THE TABS FOR THE PROPOSED LAND USE DISTRICTS (ZONING) INFORMATION

 During phase 2 we discussed opportunities for proposed land use redesignations and amendments.
 The What We Heard Report that summarizes the input from the Storefront Engagement and online opportunity in May 2018 and includes the verbatim comments can be found here.